Peter Bosz: Coaching style

 Bosz favours an attacking style of play, based on ball possession and aggressive pressing.
 Furthermore, Bosz's tactical ideas are heavily influenced by the football of Johan Cruyff.

 As a result of this attacking style, Bosz has changed the positions of many of his players.
-Bosz won plaudits for his conversion of Lasse Schone, who played on the wing for Frank de Boer into the holding midfield position, utilising Schone's technique to enhance Ajax's build-up play.
+Bosz won plaudits for his conversion of Ajax's Lasse Schone, who played on the wing for Frank de Boer into the holding midfield position, using Schone's technique to enhance Ajax's build-up play.
 Furthermore, Julian Brandt, was moved from the position of left-winger under Heiko Herrlich into a central attacking midfield position by Bosz, which resulted in a significant upturn in form.
+While at Lyon, he utilised midfielder Thiago Mendes as a central defender.

 However, Bosz's style does have its detractors.
-His failure at Dortmund was partly credited to a perceived idealistic attacking approach which left Dortmund continuously vulnerable to the counter-attack.
+His failure at Dortmund was partly credited to a perceived idealistic attacking approach, which left Dortmund vulnerable to the counter-attack.